mjjw-github/NoSQL-Coarse/MongoDB/Exercise3.md

 {field: { $exists: <boolean> }}  Matches documents that contain a field {field: { $type: <BSON Type> }}
-Let"s find all the documents that do not contain the field "language"
+Let's find all the documents that do not contain the field "eventual"
 ```
 db.myfirstcollection.find( {eventual: {$exists: false}}).pretty()
 ```